 I believe that education should never end, and so I am constantly on the lookout for new, innovative ways to help my clients.
 I received the “Most Outstanding Contribution to the Field” award from the Maryland Speech-Language-Hearing Association, as well as the “Technovator Award” from MATN (Maryland Assistive Technology Network) sponsored by The Johns Hopkins University School of Education for Technology in Education and the Maryland State Department of Education.

 I know how important it is that you trust and feel comfortable with the person helping you move forward toward your goals so I offer a free initial phone consultation.
-My office is in Rockville, Maryland.
-I am available to travel to you for our visits if you live in the Washington, DC area.
-If you live further away, perhaps we can meet online.
+I am based in the Washington, DC area but offer the majority of tech advising and coaching sessions online, everywhere.
 Along with my one-on-one sessions, I also provide video-based courses and often share my techniques through blog posts, online courses, books, and speaking engagements.